postgres-ai/docs/docs/tutorials/database-lab-tutorial-amazon-rds.md

 Compared to RDS clones, Database Lab clones are ultra-fast (RDS cloning is "thick": it takes many minutes, and, depending on the database size, additional dozens of minutes or even hours to warm up, see ["Lazy load"](https://docs.amazonaws.cn/en_us/AWSEC2/latest/WindowsGuide/ebs-creating-volume.html#ebs-create-volume-from-snapshot)) and do not require additional storage and instance.
 A single Database Lan instance can be used by dozens of engineers simultaneously working with dozens of thin clones located on a single instance and single storage vole.
 [RDS Aurora clones](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/Aurora.Managing.Clone.html) are "thin" by nature, which is great for development and testing.
 However, they also require additional instances, meaning significant extra costs.
 Database Lab clones are high-speed ("thin"), budget-saving ("local"), and can be used for a source database located anywhere.

->⭐️ Please support the project giving a star on GitLab! ⭐<br/>
+>Database Lab Engine is hosted and developed on GitLab.com.
+Why?
+GitLab Inc. is our (Postgres.ai) long-term client and early adopter (see [GitLab Development Docs](https://docs.gitlab.com/ee/development/understanding_explain_plans.html#database-lab)).
+GitLab is open-source.
+Last but not least: GitLab uses PostgreSQL.<br/><br/>
->It's on [the main page of the Database Lab Engine repository](https://gitlab.com/postgres-ai/database-lab), at the upper right corner:
+>However, nowadays, not many open-source projects are hosted at GitLab.com unfortunately.<br/> ⭐️ Please support the project giving a star on GitLab!
+It's on [the main page of the Database Lab Engine repository](https://gitlab.com/postgres-ai/database-lab), at the upper right corner:
 >
 >![Add a GitLab star](/docs/assets/star.gif)